RAG vs Fine-Tuning for AI Chatbots: How to Choose

 At Chatsy, we use a hybrid approach:

-- Base model for reasoning: GPT-5/Claude handles general understanding
+- Base model for reasoning: The underlying LLM handles general understanding, multi-step reasoning, and language fluency

 This gives you the best of both worlds: up-to-date knowledge with consistent behavior.